+"b-l-k"

-"b-l-k" BLOCK BLK (--a-addr)a-addr is the address of a cell containing zero or the number of the mass-storage block being interpreted.
+a-addr is the address of a cell containing zero or the number of the mass-storage block being interpreted.
 If BLK contains zero, the input source is not a block and can be identified by SOURCE-ID, if SOURCE-ID is available.
 An ambiguous condition exists if a program directly alters the contents of BLK.

-See: 7.3.3 Block buffer regions.
+See: 7.3.2 Block buffer regions.